stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Necromancy/index.md

 *You sap the vitality of a creature.*

-Make a spell attack roll vs the Constitution defence of a target that you can see within range.
+Make a necromancy attack roll vs the Constitution defence of a target that you can see within range.
 On a hit, the target takes 1d4 + your spellcasting ability modifier profane damage and falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

 ## Toll the Dead
 *Necromancy Cantrip*<br>